SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

     boolean same_bindings = s1.equals(s2); // evaluates to False
 ```

-Anonymous, dont-tell-me, variables are not equal to any other variable (including themselves!) as their name is unique and "unknown".
+The anonymous variable "`_`" is not equal to any other variable (including itself!), as it cannot be interchangeably used (every of its use is different).

 Please refer to [Creating queries](#creating-queries) and [Querying Prolog](#querying-prolog) below to understand how to use JPL `Variables` to build queries and how to access their bindings in solutions.